Skip to Main Content

 Pros and cons of working capital loans

-Working capital loans work well if your business needs quick cash to cover everyday expenses and gaps in cash flow.
+Working capital loans work well for small businesses needing fast funding to cover everyday expenses and gaps in cash flow.
 But you might pay for the convenience.
 Make sure to consider the pros and cons of working capital loans before you apply for one.

 Pros:

-• Get cash quickly.
-Many lenders will fund working capital loans within a few days, though it depends on the type of loan and how much you need.
+• Get cash fast.
+Many lenders fund working capital loans fast — usually within a few days — though it depends on the type of loan and how much you need.

 • Typically use as needed.
 Unless you go with a term loan, your business can typically use the funds for any expenses.
 You may have to state the reason you need the funds for a term loan.